takkun-mint/FallGuysTools/README.md

   ・ The problem of the server display overlapping with the position display when loading a round of point acquisition rounds has been reduced in frequency. <br>
   ・ Fixed a problem in which the frequency of ping acquisition was set too high, resulting in the display of packet loss. <br>
   ・ Modifications have been made to allow separate execution of the round ID to be retrieved and the ID to be retrieved from the database. <br>
-  ・ Game rules for free exploration can be retrieved from the content and database. <br>
+  ・ Game rules for free Explore can be retrieved from the content and database. <br>
   ・ The problem of TIME and the button to display the settings screen overlapping when loading a round has been addressed to reduce the frequency of occurrence. <br>
   ・ Fixed a problem where the program to get the game type did not make sense in environments where the Creative API is not available. <br>
   ・ Regarding the clear rate for team competitions, since the clear rate in the content file was sometimes bullshit, we added a specification to calculate the rate based on the number of teams and the number of teams eliminated. <br>